 |Auditor||Must have an auditor||Does not need to have an auditor|

-There are exemptions to these disclosure requirements which will allow private companies to raise funds from people other than existing shareholders or employees.
-An offer is exempt if it satisfies the following:
+Exemptions to the disclosure requirements allow private companies to raise funds from people other than existing shareholders or employees.
+Furthermore, they allow public companies to raise funds without a disclosure document.
+An offer of securities (most commonly shares) is exempt if the offer:

-- The offer is a personal offer (i.e. an offer made to a likely interested person as a result of previous contact or a professional connection and intended only for that person to accept), and
+- firstly, is a personal offer (i.e. an offer made to a likely interested person as a result of previous contact or a professional connection and intended only for that person to accept);

-- The offer was made to less than 20 people in a 12 month period; and
+- secondly, was made to less than 20 people in a 12 month period; and

-- The offer will not result in the company raising more than $2 million in a 12 month period.
+- finally, will not result in the company raising more than $2 million in a 12 month period.

-- Offers to sophisticated investors (i.e. offers over $500,000 or made to someone who has a certificate from an accountant confirming that their net assets or gross income meet specified requirements); or
+- sophisticated investors (i.e. offers over $500,000 or made to someone who has a certificate from an accountant confirming that their net assets or gross income meet certain requirements); or

-- Offers to professional investors (i.e. a person who has an Australian Financial Services Licence or manages gross assets of at least $10 million).
+- professional investors (i.e. a person who has an Australian Financial Services Licence or manages gross assets of at least $10 million).